Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: When and How Are Treatment Effects Transportable Across Populations?

 \subsection{Direct Transportability (Unadjusted)}

 }

-A treatment effect estimand is directly transportable from a source population \(P_{1}\) to a target population \(P_{2}\) if the causal effect evaluated in \(P_{1}\) is equal to the causal effect evaluated in \(P_{2}\).\textsuperscript{39} Using the notation introduced in Section 2.2, we write the transported marginal estimand from \(P_{1}\) to \(P_{2}\) as \(\Delta_{P_{1} \rightarrow P_{2}}^{\mathrm{Marg}}\).
-Direct transportability means that no adjustment is needed because the same estimand holds in both populations.
+A treatment effect estimand is directly transportable from a source population \(P_{1}\) to a target population \(P_{2}\) if the causal effect evaluated in \(P_{1}\) is equal to the causal effect evaluated in \(P_{2}\).\textsuperscript{39} Direct transportability means that the causal effect is invariant to changes in the population.

-The equality in Equation (8) may hold, for example, when there is no effect modification by covariates whose distributions differ between populations, or when the relevant effect-modifying covariates have the same distribution in both populations.
+The equality in Equation (6) may hold, for example, when there is no effect modification by covariates whose distributions differ between populations, or when the relevant effect-modifying covariates have the same distribution in both populations.
 In many applied settings, however, these conditions are unlikely to be met.
 Differences in baseline characteristics---such as age, disease severity, or biomarker profiles---can induce treatment effect heterogeneity, making unadjusted transport of effects across populations invalid.

 \hypertarget{conditional-transportability-population-adjusted}{